-I joined PQShield Ltd. in September 2018 as we were starting as a University of Oxford spin-out focusing on Post-Quantum Cryptography.
+I joined PQShield Ltd. in September 2018 as we were starting this University of Oxford spin-out where we build Post-Quantum Cryptography solutions.
 I work on various things but I’m mainly responsible for cryptographic hardware IP and the PQSoC Post-Quantum Secure Element.

 Current Public Research (2020)